top of page

 Vitamin A - a powerhouse essential for our overall health, has a history that is as fascinating as it is crucial.
-Originating as a chemotherapy drug, this multifaceted nutrient has undergone an evolutionary journey through different formulations and applications, culminating in its pivotal role in food fortification.
+Originating as a chemotherapy drug, this multifaceted nutrient has undergone an evolutionary journey through different formulations and applications, culminating in its pivotal role in food and animal feed fortification.
 However, amidst its positive impacts, there remains a lesser-known aspect that warrants attention - its potential effects on digestive health, particularly when it comes to the absence of protective fats.

 The Evolution of Vitamin A: From Chemotherapy to Food Fortification